falcosecurity/falco-website/content/en/docs/getting-started/running/index.md

 #### Least privileged

-Right now **is not officialy supported** but the following command should work great:
+The following capabilities should be enough to run Falco:

 ```bash
 docker run --rm -i -t \